Study Validation and User Acceptance

 ce69d2c1-df71-4adc-961c-18dea28718e5

-CDS performs certification testing on all functions in a standardized environment.
-The underlying functions tested are in the following list.
-This can be a helpful reference to use in supplier-level validation for your organization, depending on the functions utilized.
+The underlying functions tested as part of this process are in the list below.
+This can be a helpful reference to use in supplier-level validation for your organization, depending on the functions utilized for a given study/project.

 1. User-specific sign in security